CSULB Campus Regulations 2016-17

-Regulations for Campus Activities, Student Organizations and the University Community (Campus REGS) has been prepared to serve as a reference tool for CSULB students, faculty and staff regarding policies and regulations of the campus community.
-The policies and regulations contained within this publication are intended to ensure freedom of expression and movement while providing for rights of privacy and the maintenance of the university as a peaceful learning environment.
-The REGS are considered to be official university policy, but are subject to change at any time through the normal policy making processes.
+Regulations for Campus Activities, Student Organizations and the University Community (Campus REGS) has been prepared to serve as a reference tool for students, faculty, and staff of California State University, Long Beach (CSULB) regarding policies and regulations of the campus community.
+The policies and regulations contained within this publication are intended to ensure freedom of expression and movement while providing for rights of privacy and the maintenance of the University as a peaceful learning environment.
+The REGS are considered to be official University policy but are subject to change at any time through the normal policy-making processes.

-Any inconsistency in these summaries and the official policy statement or law shall be governed by the official policy statement or law, unless the context otherwise indicates.
+Any inconsistency in these summaries and the official policy statement or law shall be governed by the official policy statement or law, unless the context indicates otherwise.

-Campus regulations are adopted pursuant to the authority of the CSULB president, who is responsible for the educational effectiveness, academic excellence and general welfare of the campus over which she presides.
-A violation of any of the orders and/or directives contained within this publication will, in addition to being a violation of applicable statutory codes, constitute a violation of an order of the university president.
+Campus REGS are adopted pursuant to the authority of the CSULB President, who is responsible for the educational effectiveness, academic excellence, and general welfare of the campus over which she presides.
+A violation of any of the orders and/or directives contained within this publication will, in addition to being a violation of applicable statutory codes, constitute a violation of an order of the University President.

-For purposes of these regulations, the university president’s designee is the vice president for Student Services.
-The policies and regulations contained within this publication apply to students; student organizations (on or off campus); academic, non-academic and administrative personnel; and other persons while on campus property or attending a campus function.
+For purposes of these regulations, the University president’s designee is the Vice President for Student Affairs.
+The policies and regulations contained within this publication apply to students; student organizations (on or off campus); academic, non-academic, and administrative personnel; and other persons while on campus property or attending a campus function.

 Copies of this document may be obtained from the following university locations: